FrostSource/HLA-Backpack-System/README.md

 # HLA-Backpack-System
 Arbitrary prop_physics storage in Alyx's backpack.
 Completely open source and public domain.

-The current example is messy and not finished.
-May not represent the system.
+The current example is still a work in progress with more to come.

+**\maps\backpack_system_offset_helper.vmap** is a work-in-progress map to aid the process of finding custom grab offset/angle values for any prop.

 ### Features:
 * Any prop_physics placeable in backpack just like ammo or resin.